JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Creates a root path from a given drive number.

 ```
-FUNCTION AfxPathBuildRoot (BYVAL nDrive AS LONG) AS CWSTR
+FUNCTION AfxPathBuildRoot (BYVAL nDrive AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |